fengcong1992/fengcong1992.github.io/_pages/about.md

 News
 ------
+* 02/22: Our paper titled “Sizing Ramping Reserve Using Probabilistic Solar Forecasts: A Data-Driven Method” was accepted to Applied Energy.
 * 02/22: I was appointed as a Young Editorial Board Member of [Advances in Applied Energy](https://www.sciencedirect.com/journal/Advances-in-Applied-Energy).
 * 02/22: I was selected as a Stream Task Leader of Extreme Wind Power Events in IEA Wind Task 51 (the previous [Task 36](https://www.ieawindforecasting.dk)).
 * 02/22: I gave a brief talk on Wind Ramp Forecating in the IEA Wind Task 51 Kick-off Meeting.